Breaking Barriers: Combinatorial Algorithms for Non-monotone Submodular Maximization with Sublinear Adaptivity and $1/e$ Approximation: Empirical Evaluation

-\textbf{Baselines and their Setups.} We compare our algorithms with \frg~\citep{DBLP:journals/mor/BuchbinderFS17}, \anm~\citep{fahrbach2018non}, \textsc{AST}~\citep{Chen2024}, and \textsc{ATG}~\citep{Chen2024}.
 For those algorithms who required an \unc algorithm, a random subset was employed instead.
 For all algorithms, the accuracy parameter $\epsi$ and the failure probability parameter $\delta$ were both set to $0.1$.
 Whenever smaller $\epsi$ and $\delta$ values were specified by the algorithm, we substituted them with the input values. \frg samples each element in the ground set $\uni$ with a probability $p = 8k^{-1}\epsi^{-2}\log(2\epsi^{-1})$.
 If $p > 1$, \randomgreedy in \citet{Buchbinder2014a} was implemented instead.
 As for \textsc{Threshold-Sampling} in \anm, $100$ samples were used to estimate an indicator.
 In the implementation of \ptgtwoshort, $\ell$ was set to $5$.
 All randomized algorithms were repeated with $5$ runs, and the mean is reported.
 The standard deviation is represented by a shaded region in the plots.